Breaking Down the Bankless Backlash

 Hoffman recognizes that was a mistake, and seems convinced the solution is to cleave the organizations.
 Adams tweeted Sunday there’s a plan to “submit a governance proposal to @BanklessDAO early next week to clarify branding separation between the entities” and burn their bank of BANK tokens.
 No formal proposal has been made, and there are many different possible outcomes.

 To some extent, there is a lesson here for crypto startup founders about the dangers of ceding partial control of your business or reputation to an outside organization.
-There are lessons too for DAOs, and the importance of leadership.
+There are lessons, too, for DAOs and the importance of leadership.
 And while I personally think BanklessDAO’s Arbitrum education proposal is reasonable — the budget asked for is in line both with DAO compensation and marketing initiatives — there’s probably a bigger message to be made about messaging.

 But for Hoffman, Bankless is also “an idea.”
 While from the jump the co-founders knew they wanted to keep Bankless HQ a “lean” company with a well-defined audience, Hoffman and Adams are also the truest of true believers in crypto and were taken by the idea of “decentralizing” their media operation.

-Note: CORRECTION (NOV.
-27, 2023): It's Ryan Sean Adams, not Adam Sean Adams.